 Equator Principles (EPs) are the financial sector's leading voluntary standard for identifying and managing social and environmental risks in relation to projects and project related financing.
 The Principles are based on the International Finance Corporation's (IFC) Performance Standards (PS) and the World Bank Group's Environmental, Health & Safety (EHS) Guidelines.
-Equator Principles were launched in 2003, later updated in 2006, and its most recent version, Equator Principles III, released in June, 2013.
-The latest version of the EPs brings important changes to its application scope on transparency and accountability of both Equator Principles Financial Institutions (EPFIs) and their clients, as well as on climate change and human rights.
-In addition to Project Finance, the new EPs now apply to Project- Related Corporate Loans as well as Bridge Loans.
-Accordingly, we have updated our lending policies and procedures to reflect the new requirements.
+Equator Principles were launched in 2003, later updated in 2006, and its most recent version, Equator Principles III (EP III), released in June, 2013.
+EPIII brings important changes to its application scope on transparency and accountability of both Equator Principles Financial Institutions (EPFIs) and their clients, as well as on climate change and human rights.
+In addition to Project Finance, EP III applies to Project-Related Corporate Loans as well as Bridge Loans.
+Accordingly, we have updated our lending policies and procedures to reflect the EP III requirements.

-As part of the structure to mainstream E&S issues in the lending processes, Fidelity Bank maintains a dedicated Sustainability Banking Unit that operates out of the Bank's Head Office within its Risk Management Directorate.
+As part of the structure to mainstream E&S issues in our lending processes, Fidelity Bank maintains a dedicated Sustainability Banking Unit that operates out of the Bank's Head Office within its Risk Management Directorate.
 The Sustainability Banking Unit reviews project related applications above the threshold of US\$10m as stipulated by the EPs while also reviewing other applications below this threshold in line with other national and international requirements.

 Fidelity Bank has continued to strengthen its environmental and social risk management systems.
-The environmental and social risk assessment processes form an integral part of the Bank's credit analysis process.
+The environmental and social risk assessment procedures form an integral part of the Bank's credit analysis process.
 Every business related credit is screened/assessed against a set of Environmental and Social Risk criteria and then classified based on category definitions.
 Measures to mitigate identified risks are presented as part of loan preconditions and covenants.
-Fidelity Bank has also instituted measures that ensure effective monitoring and reporting on credits assessed.
-In the course of our monitoring/inspection visits to the clients, the Bank endeavors to provide education on the long term sustenance of their businesses through effective environmental and social risk management.
+Fidelity Bank has also instituted measures including maintaining a robust database that supports effective monitoring and reporting on credits assessed to E&S requirements.
+In the course of our monitoring/inspection visits, the Bank endeavours to provide client education on approaches to achieving long term sustainability of their businesses through effective environmental and social risk management.